Policies

 4: The Stairs to the upper rooms – 6/10 – are painted with non-slip paint (renewed as necessary) and fitted at the top with safety gates, which are kept in the closed position when the upper rooms are in use.
 Children are accompanied when using the stairs and are encouraged to hold onto the handrail for safety, taking the steps one at a time and walking slowly.

-5: Staff Room – 5/10 – no access to children unless supervise by an adult.
+5: Staff Room – 5/10 – no access to children unless supervised by an adult.
 The room houses two computers, a photocopier and a printer, these have been PAT tested.
 The photocopier toner is kept out of reach of the children.
 All other electrical equipment has been PAT tested.

 All security lights are in working order and are regularly tested.